sbslee/fuc/docs/cli.rst

    Pipeline for converting BAM files to FASTQ files.

-   This pipeline will assume input BAM files consist of paired-end reads and output two FASTQ files for each sample (forward and reverse reads).
-   That is, SAMPLE.bam will produce SAMPLE_R1.fastq and SAMPLE_R2.fastq.
+   This pipeline will assume input BAM files consist of paired-end reads and output two zipped FASTQ files for each sample (forward and reverse reads).
+That is, SAMPLE.bam will produce SAMPLE_R1.fastq.gz and SAMPLE_R2.fastq.gz.

    External dependencies:
      - SGE: Required for job submission (i.e. qsub).